General Concepts

 Every uploaded file is associated with a specific File Type (e.g., JPEG, DOC, MPEG), which in turn corresponds to a Generic Type like "Image" or "Audio."
 For organization or specific functionalities, files can be categorized into File Sets, with a single file potentially belonging to multiple sets.
 Files also exist within Folders in the file manager.
 Files are linked with File Attributes such as "Width" or "Height."
 Whenever there's a change to a file's attributes or core properties, a new Version of the File is created.

 Internally, the File object serves as a container for the active version, which has the attributes.
 This active version then points to the actual FileRecord—the reference to the physical file.
-Notably, files in Concrete CMS can reside in multiple File Storage Locations, including external ones like Amazon S3.
+Notably, files in Concrete can reside in multiple File Storage Locations, including external ones like Amazon S3.
 The FileRecord ensures proper retrieval of the file, irrespective of its storage location.

 On file import, via the Importer class, files might pass through an optional Inspector.
 This PHP class can execute additional operations on specific file types during upload or rescanning.
 For instance, image files undergo width and height scanning through the image inspector.
 This process also generates file Thumbnail entities based on predefined Thumbnail Image Types.
 Different thumbnail types can be configured in the Dashboard, allowing for functionalities like retina imagery, responsive image thumbnailing, and more.